 In exceptional circumstances it may be possible to scan an additional extract.
 If this is crucial to your teaching, contact the reading list teams for advice.
 This additional option is not covered by the licence but is possible for some titles on a pay as you go basis.
 This can prove very costly as fees are charged on a per student basis and can be prohibitively expensive for some major publisher works.
 Get in touch if you wish the Reading List Team to obtain prices for you.

 Kortext is a new e-textbook provider the Library is trialling this academic year.
 It provides access to thousands of electronic textbooks.
 Click the logo to learn more about e-textbooks.

 Providing access to e-textbooks can prove tricky as these are not provided with standard e-book licences.
 Publishers specially licence content to universities on a 6- or 12- month basis, with fees based on student numbers.
 It can cost several thousand pounds to licence a textbook this way for a few months.

 If your module is based around one key textbook which is not currently available electronically, and no other materials can be substituted, please get in touch as soon as possible so we can explore options with you, and assess whether the book meets the criteria for e-textbook purchase.

 After many years of pursuing a Digital First collection policy, the Library has built up an extensive collection of E-books and E-journals.

 If you are looking for an alternative to a print resource, the Library Search service is a good place to start.
 You can refine your search to ‘Online’ only to check what e-resources are already available in your subject area.

 Example - Let's imagine you are lecturing on defences in Criminal law

 Run a search for criminal law defence in Library Search

-Restrict your search results to Online availability
+Restrict your search results to Available Online

 The University subscribes to a vast collection of online databases.
 These range from bibliographic databases, which point to published literature, to primary sources, news, audio-visual, and much more.